 The person you choose to tell may say something like, “You have so much to live for!”
 Or, “You shouldn’t feel that way.”
 It’s not the right thing but be patient with them.
 It’s a reactionary statement.

-Right at first the person you tell will probably feel scared because this is so serious.
+Right at first, the person you tell will probably feel scared because this is so serious.
 And it is.
 But once they absorb the news, most people feel honored that someone trusted them with such personal information.
 And they feel thankful they could help you.
+So never underestimate how your sharing your soul with another human helps another person.

-You can call a local crisis line together.
+You can call a local crisis line together (741-741).
 You can go tell someone together.
 You can ask someone to tell another human on your behalf.
 However, you do it, don’t give up.

 If you are really feeling like dying by suicide right now, do not wait.
 Call or tell someone now.